Summary

 2. Vicarious Liability

-This legal theory states that the parents (the principal) can be held liable for any damages caused by their teen driver (the agent) if said agent is acting under the direction and authority of the principal.
+This legal theory holds that parents (the principal) can be held liable for any damages caused by their teen driver (the agent) if the agent is acting under the principal’s direction and authority.
 Depending on the jurisdiction, this theory can be called “family use” or “family purpose.”

-To exemplify this, we can use a scenario where you, as a parent, ask your daughter to make a quick run to the grocery store to get some necessities for a cookout you are planning on the weekend.
-You can be held responsible if your daughter decides to go around the neighborhood to pick up a friend instead of going directly to the store and gets in an accident or if your teen causes an accident due to distracted driving.
+To illustrate, consider a parent asking a daughter to run to the store for cookout necessities for the weekend.
+You can be held responsible if your daughter decides to go around the neighborhood to pick up a friend instead of going directly to the store and gets in an accident, or if your teen causes an accident due to distracted driving.

 3. Driving Privilege Application

-There are a few states, like California and Florida, that require the parents of a new teen driver to assume their child’s liability if their child is responsible for causing a car accident.
+A few states, like California and Florida, require parents of a new teen driver to assume their child’s liability if their child is responsible for causing a car accident.
 Usually, the parents will agree to this when they sign their children’s driver’s license application.

 Considerations and Exceptions Regarding Parental Liability

-While the previously mentioned legal theories might seem that no matter the circumstance, you will be held liable as a parent if your children cause a car accident, there are some factors to consider regarding parental liability when a teen driver causes an accident.
+While the previously mentioned legal theories may suggest that a parent is always liable if a child causes a car accident, that is not always the case.
+Several factors must be considered when determining parental liability after a teen driver causes an accident.

-- The parents will not be held liable if they don’t have legal custody of the child when the accident happens.
+- Legal Custody: Parents will not be held liable if they do not have legal custody of the child at the time of the accident.

 Teen Driver Caused An Accident?
 Farahi Law Firm Can Help You